Conveners

 Ladle Furnace Slag (LFS) remains one of the least valorised metallurgical by-products in the European steel sector due to its unfavorable mineralogical structure generated by slow air cooling.
 This conventional Best Available Technique (BAT) produces γ-dicalcium silicate, leading to high dusting rates, significant water consumption, and limited external reuse.
 To address this bottleneck,...

-Refractory recycling has emerged as a key strategy in reducing the environmental impact of the steel and cement industries, where spent refractories often pose significant disposal challenges due to the presence of hazardous components such as bauxite, copper, magnesite, and chrome-bearing materials1,2.
+Refractory recycling has emerged as a key strategy in reducing the environmental impact of the steel and cement industries, where spent refractories often pose significant disposal challenges due to the presence of hazardous components such as bauxite, copper, magnesite, and zirconia, chrome-bearing materials.
 In line with its sustainability roadmap, RHI Magnesita is actively pursuing circular...

 Slag is a critical factor in all major steelmaking routes, including EAF, BOF, LF, and VD processes.
 It affects refining efficiency, energy consumption, refractory life, and overall process stability.
 Traditionally, slag chemistry is measured using pressed pellets and X-ray fluorescence (XRF).
 While widely used, this method has some limitations: sample preparation takes time, heterogeneous or...